Colorado – Featured Online Programs in Social Work

 1. Accumulate the required experience.

-2. Take and pass the Mental Health Professions Jurisprudence Exam.
+2. Pass the Mental Health Jurisprudence Exam.

-5. Take and pass the ASWB advanced generalist or clinical exam.
+3. Take and pass the ASWB clinical exam.

 Social Worker – Provisional (SWP)

-1. Complete the SWP application packet.
+1. Complete the SWP application.

 Social Work License Reciprocity in Colorado